Cody Bellinger Player Props: Cubs vs. Dodgers

 Cody Bellinger At The Plate

-- Bellinger is batting .239 with two doubles, two home runs and five walks.
+- Bellinger is batting .245 with two doubles, two home runs and six walks.

-- Bellinger will look to extend his four-game hitting streak.
-He's batting .316 with one homer during his last games.
+- Bellinger is batting .368 with one homer during his last outings and is riding a five-game hitting streak.

-- He has homered in two of 12 games played this season, and in 3.8% of his plate appearances.
+- In 13 games played this year, he has homered in two of them.

-- In six games this year (50.0%), Bellinger has picked up an RBI, including two games with multiple runs batted in.
+- Bellinger has driven in a run in six games this year (46.2%), including two games with multiple runs batted in.

-- In seven of 12 games this year, he has scored, including multiple runs once.
+- He has scored at least once seven times this season (53.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.